firebird-finance/firebird-docs/docs/ama/midasama.md

 **ppl (Midas)**

-Thank you very much Value Defi Community for the great vAMA today.
-We are looking forward to a strong partnership with Value Defi in future
+Thank you very much Value DeFi Community for the great vAMA today.
+We are looking forward to a strong partnership with Value DeFi in future

 **vMarco Polo (Value DeFi)**
 We look forward to more vFarms, more vSafes and more...! :))